gulpjs/vinyl-fs/README.md

   - overwrite - Specify if existing files with the same path should be overwritten or not.
     - Default is `true`, to always overwrite existing files.

+  - sourcemaps -
+    - Default is `null` aka do not write sourcemaps.
+    - Use `.` to write sourcemaps as files
+    - Uses `gulp-sourcemaps` under the hood

 - Returns a Readable/Writable stream.
 - On write the stream will save the [vinyl] File to disk at the folder/cwd specified.